Spall

 - Raw cache (

-*.raw,*.raw-meta) stores fetched spec bytes with TTL and ETag for conditional GET. - IR cache (
+*.raw,*.raw-meta) stores fetched spec bytes with TTL and ETag for conditional GET.
+Proxy settings are respected during spec fetches. - IR cache (

 *.ir) stores the resolved spec in postcard format for instant reload. - Index cache (